L00ka5z78/analogClockMegaKplusMyUpgradesReact/README.md

   2. Looks good.

 Cons:
-  1. I couldnt write it 100% on my own, had to get some help others.
+  1. I couldnt write it 100% on my own, had to get some help.
   2. I'm not fully understand some things/processes which are going on.
   3. Github pages, doesn't show the app.
 Had to do sth wrong during deployment process.